 We hear about men, especially startup entrepreneurs, dropping out of college all the time — Facebook CEO Mark Zuckerberg famously dropped out of Harvard, although he did end up getting his degree this year.
 Men are statistically a little more likely to leave school before completing their degree; a survey of students who entered college in fall 2008 found that 40% of men and 44% of women had completed their degrees within six years.
 We don't hear about the women as often — but they're there.

-The seven women who told us their stories for this piece had originally planned to graduate from two- or four-year schools, but along the way realized, for various reasons, that college wasn't right for them.
-They dropped out to pursue their passions, whether it was running an organic farm, founding a wellness magazine for people of color, or acting.
+The seven women who told us their stories for this piece had originally planned to graduate from two- or four-year schools, but along the way realised, for various reasons, that university wasn't right for them.
+They dropped out to pursue their passions, whether it was running an organic farm, founding a wellness magazine for people of colour, or acting.
 Now, they're exploring or thriving in their respective fields and helping redefine success.